ryota-mitarai/aframe-websurfaces/README.md

 | frameSkips       | updates render\* on every n cycles        | 1                   |
 | autoSceneStyling | sets _scene.style.position_ to "absolute" | true                |

-\*note - only the shape of the websurface in the scene is affected by this, the web page will play at normal speed
+\*note - only the shape of the web page in the scene is affected by this, the web page will still play at normal speed

 ## Additional Info